Skip to main content

 • The game offers a charming concept of using music as a weapon, with a variety of characters to choose from and local co-op support.

-• The gameplay suffers from a lack of challenge, with enemies being too weak and players feeling overpowered, leading to a monotonous experience.
+• The gameplay suffers from a lack of challenge, with enemies being too weak and player characters overly powerful, leading to a monotonous experience.

-• Level design is confusing and often frustrating, with a mini-map that doesn't zoom out, making navigation difficult.
+• Level design is confusing and often frustrating, with large, labyrinthine maps and a mini-map that fails to provide adequate guidance.

 • music